shinziling/CollegeNote/content/Discrete Math/Unit 3 First-Order Predicate Logic.md

 >>
 >>Suppose the domain is all real number $\Bbb {R}$
 >>- $(\forall x) [P(x)]$
->>>Notice I did not explicitly write out the domain for $x$ because I already specify the domain to be all real number in advance
+>>>Notice I did not explicitly write out the domain for $x$ because I already specified the domain to be all real numbers in advance.

 ### Multiple and Different Quantifiers